HOT DESERT TRAIL: The Ultimate Team Challenge

 You may get scratches from branches of trees or you may injure yourself if you trip over on the very uneven ground.
 Most such injuries will not need treatment but you may want to carry Band Aids or other dressings to keep the flies off any open scratches.

 If you haven’t had much sun for a while, be prepared.
 Wear a wide brimmed hat to keep the sun off your cheeks, face and the back of your neck.
-If wearing short sleeves, or no sleeves, use sunscreen and re-apply every now and then as required.
+If wearing short sleeves, or no sleeves, use sunscreen and re-apply every now and then as required (Sunscreen is available at every leg station).

 Lastly we need to talk about water.
 Be fully hydrated before you start.
 That means drinking water the day before and reducing your intake of things that we know dehydrate us.
 The big one is alcohol.
 Don’t start the walk with a hangover.
+A little known fact is the more dehydrated you become the sorer you become!
 The danger of not drinking enough is that you can become disoriented, mental function will be reduced, you will have poor concentration and co-ordination (which may lead to a trip and an injury), your body temperature may increase, you may be nauseous, you may experience muscle and stomach cramps and a dry mouth.
 It also makes it much harder work and you won’t enjoy it.
-Most people need to drink between 2 and 3 litres during this walk to keep things normal.
+Most people need to drink between 3 and 4 litres during this walk to keep things normal.
 Generally most people don’t need extra electrolytes but the walk is a form of extended exercise and you will sweat so if you think you need to replace electrolytes then sipping on one of the sports drinks as you go may be useful.

 There it is.
 Protect yourself from the sun, be ready for small scratches, be appropriately fit, have sturdy, worn in shoes and drink water as you go.